While researching one natural hair care topic, I stumbled upon this question: Can fermented rice water go bad?

-After two years as a stylist, I never knew rice water was useful to the skin and hair until last year when I joined a natural hair Facebook group.
+Rewind; two years ago, I never knew rice water was useful to the skin and hair until last year when I joined a natural hair Facebook group.

 But how quick?
 Let’s go more into this:

 This question’s answer strictly depends on how it was stored, where it was stored, and the bottle or container’s condition used.
 But usually, fermented rice water can last for 3-4 weeks in a refrigerated condition.

 Yes, you heard me right.
 I have seen a lot of opinions saying it should be in the fridge for only seven days.

 But I had a long conversation with some ladies in that Facebook group, and one of them managed to preserve and finish up her fermented rice water in 2 weeks.
 (Not the seven days everyone is saying)

 A lady even said she left her rice water for three weeks before use, and the result she got was astonishing.

 But, what is the point of storing rice water for more than two weeks, when you can make another within a few days without stress?